BhavShah01/SaltsR/README.md

 ## Introduction

-SaltsR is an R package specifically designed to assist conservators and scientists by providing a toolkit for performing essential calculations
+SaltsR is an R package specifically designed to assist conservators and scientists by providing a toolkit for performing calculations using the data from ion chromatagraphy to predict salt formation.

 ## Install and load